MA Creative and Cultural Leadership

 Throughout this course, you'll be assessed on a mix of your portfolio work, presentations, group work, research and reflection, reports and cases studies.
 There are no exams.

 Project-based outcomes include portfolios of work - which may include critical reflection, research, presentations, visual diaries, films, posters, data analysis and video essays, as well as more traditional forms of assessment such as essays, reports, literature reviews, and case studies.

 The portfolio-based approach to assessment is designed to give you the most flexibility to create work most appropriate to your aims, ambitions and leadership practices.

 Strong industry and interdisciplinary sector links

 Explore opportunities for skills development, workforce diversity and building networks through applied learning.
-The course is co-delivered in collaboration with external partners such as Arnolfini, Watershed, Spike Island, BBC, Aardman, Channel 4, Bottleyard Studios, Bristol Cultural, and independents.
+The programme is co-delivered in collaboration with external partners such as Arnolfini, Watershed, Spike Island, BBC, Aardman, Channel 4, Bottleyard Studios, Bristol Culture, and independents.
 These connections will link you with some of the city's most influential creative and cultural organisations within these thriving sectors.

 Careers / Further study

 As a successful graduate, you'll have the research and planning skills needed to undertake transformational leadership roles across a range of industries.
 You'll be highly analytical and strategic, with advanced communication skills.
 This will help you articulate and implement your knowledge of leadership in the creative and cultural sectors.